gbmhunter/blog/content/programming/operating-systems/linux/programs/valgrind/index.md

 You should then be presented with wonderful profiling data as shown below!

-{{< img src="callgrind-profiling-output-displayed-in-kcachegrind.png" width="1310px" caption="The callgrind profiling output data being displayed in kcachegrind for a simple test application (with Fibonacci calculation and looping)." >}}
+{{% figure src="callgrind-profiling-output-displayed-in-kcachegrind.png" width="1310px" caption="The callgrind profiling output data being displayed in kcachegrind for a simple test application (with Fibonacci calculation and looping)." %}}